kubecost/docs/gcp-out-of-cluster.md

 {% hint style="info" %}
 When managing the service account key as a Kubernetes secret, the secret must reference the service account key JSON file, and that file must be named _compute-viewer-kubecost-key.json_.
 {% endhint %}

+### Option 4.2: Configuring via the Kubecost UI

+In Kubecost, select _Settings_ from the left navigation, and under Cloud Integrations, select _Add Cloud Integration > GCP_, then provide the relevant information in the GCP Billing Data Export Configuration window:

+* **GCP Service Key**: If you've connected using Workload Identity federation in Step 3, you should leave this box empty.
+If you've created a service account key, copy the contents of the _compute-viewer-kubecost-key.json_ file and paste them here.
+* **GCP Project Id**: The ID of your GCP project.
+* **GCP Billing Database:** Requires a BigQuery dataset prefix (e.g. `billing_data`) in addition to the BigQuery table name.
+A full example is `billing_data.gcp_billing_export_v1_018AIF_74KD1D_534A2`

+{% hint style="warning" %}
+Be careful when handling your service key!
+Ensure you have entered it correctly into Kubecost.
+Don't lose it or let it become publicly available.
+{% endhint %}

 ## Step 5: Label cloud assets